brainsnorkel/ESO-Log-Build-and-Buff-Summary/USAGE.md

-# ESO Top Builds - Usage Guide
+# ESO Logs Build and Buff Summary - Usage Guide

-This guide provides detailed instructions and examples for using the ESO Top Builds analyzer.
+This guide provides detailed instructions and examples for using the ESO Logs Build and Buff Summary analyzer.

 ## 📚 Table of Contents